nikithavarkala/items-backend/README.md

 }

 Response:
 201 Created – Item successfully created
 400 Bad Request – Validation errors

 - Get Item by ID
 GET /api/items/{id}

 Response:
--200 OK – Item found
+200 OK – Item found
--404 Not Found – Item does not exist with Id ${id}
+404 Not Found – Item does not exist with Id ${id}

 - Get All Items
--GET /api/items
+GET /api/items

 Response:
--200 OK – List of all items
+200 OK – List of all items

 ## How to Run
 1. Clone the repository